manushaju/Project_JS_Node/README.md

 # License used : MIT
 MIT license is used as it is a free license and it allows users to use the code free of charge.
 Also, the license provides the immunity to the developer from any liability in using the code by someone else.

-# This line is added to be removed.